altocodenl/tagaway/readme.md

 }
 ```
   `list` determines whether the list of folders for import from the indicated provider is visible; `current` marks the current folder being inspected; and `selected` is a list of folders to be imported; if present, `update` is a javascript interval that updates the list.
-   - `lastClick`: if present, has the shape `{id: PICID, time: INT}`.
-Used to determine 1) a double-click (which would open the picture in full); 2) range selection with shift.
+   - `lastClick`: if present, has the shape `{id: PIVID, time: INT}`.
+Used to determine 1) a double-click (which would open the piv in full); 2) range selection with shift.
    - `lastScroll`: if present, has the shape `{y: INT, time: INT}`.
-Used to determine when to increase `State.nPics`.
+Used to determine when to increase `State.nPivs`.
    - `lastTouch`: if present, has the shape `{x: INT, time: INT}`.
 Used to detect a swipe within `E.open`.
    - `newTag`: the name of a new tag to be posted.
-   - `nPics`: the number of pictures to show.
+   - `nPivs`: the number of pivs to show.
-   - `open`: index of the picture to be shown in full-screen mode.
+   - `open`: index of the piv to be shown in full-screen mode.
    - `page`: determines the current page.
-   - `pendingConversions`: if set, an interval that invokes `query pics`.
+   - `pendingConversions`: if set, an interval that invokes `query pivs`.
    - `redirect`: determines the page to be taken after logging in, if present on the original `window.location.hash`.
-   - `query`: determines the current query for pictures.
+   - `query`: determines the current query for pivs.
 Has the shape: `{tags: [...], sort: 'newest|oldest|upload'}`.
-   - `queryRefresh`: if set, a timeout that invokes `query pics` after 1500ms.
+   - `queryRefresh`: if set, a timeout that invokes `query pivs` after 1500ms.
-   - `querying`: BOOLEAN|UNDEFINED, set if `query pics` is currently querying the server.
+   - `querying`: BOOLEAN|UNDEFINED, set if `query pivs` is currently querying the server.
-   - `selected`: an object where each key is a picture id and every value is either `true` or `false`.
-If a certain picture key has a corresponding `true` value, the picture is selected.
+   - `selected`: an object where each key is a piv id and every value is either `true` or `false`.
+If a certain piv key has a corresponding `true` value, the piv is selected.
-   - `showNTags`: UNDEFINED|INTEGER, determines the amount of tags seen when no pictures are selected.
+   - `showNTags`: UNDEFINED|INTEGER, determines the amount of tags seen when no pivs are selected.
-   - `showNSelectedTags`: UNDEFINED|INTEGER, determines the amount of tags seen when at least one picture is selected.
+   - `showNSelectedTags`: UNDEFINED|INTEGER, determines the amount of tags seen when at least one piv is selected.
    - `snackbar`: prints a snackbar.
 If present, has the shape: `{color: STRING, message: STRING, timeout: TIMEOUT_FUNCTION}`. `timeout` is the function that will delete `State.snackbar` after a number of seconds.
 Set by `snackbar` event.
-   - `untag`: flag to mark that we're untagging pictures instead of tagging them.
+   - `untag`: flag to mark that we're untagging pivs instead of tagging them.
    - `upload`:
       - `new`: {unsupported: [STRING, ...]|UNDEFINED, files: [...], tags: [...]|UNDEFINED}
       - `queue`: [{file: ..., uid: STRING, tags: [...]|UNDEFINED, uploading: true|UNDEFINED, lastInUpload: true|false}, ...]